 Water Quality Specialist

-Kate Gardiner has a Bachelor’s degree in Earth, Society, and Environmental Sustainability from the University of Illinois.
+Kate Gardiner is a Visiting Extension Outreach Associate.
+She earned her Bachelor’s degree in Earth, Society, and Environmental Sustainability in 2016 from the University of Illinois.
 She assists in the implementation of the Illinois Nutrient Loss Reduction Strategy.
 In addition to her work with the state’s nutrient strategy, she is a social media expert and regularly shares project updates and green infrastructure ideas via the RORG social media pages.

 Construction Project Manager